m11tch/ema-autotask-sync/readme.md

 - Note: this script connects to the Autotask pre-release server (webservices2.autotask.net) change the url's if needed.
 - Note2: Expiremental, use at own risk
-- Note3: Script currently does not take into account a single company having multiple license-types mapped to the same Autotask Service. (the value from last license in the list will be the end result of units sent to Autotask PSA for that service. )
+- Note3: Script currently does not take into account a single company having multiple license-types mapped to the same Autotask Service.e.g.
+"ESET Protect Entry" and "ESET PROTECT Advanced" both mapped to "IT: Security Software"  in autotask. (the usage value from last license in the list will be the end result of units sent to Autotask PSA for that service. )

 You will have to set up mappings in order to sync data between EMA and Autotask PSA